Poetry: The State of the Art

 and repeatedly claimed.

-Well, we've actually had a lot more hits, since we only
+We've actually had a lot more then ten million hits, since we only

 started tracking them accurately in recent years.
 And